 • State –SFC, PT, Percapita

-• Donations and Voluntary contribution can be invited interested citizens from the Gram Panchayat.
+• Donations and Voluntary contributions can be invited interested citizens from the Gram Panchayat.
 The prosperous citizens like NRIs can be contacted explain the needs of the village and request to make a donation either in cash or kind for the development of their village.

 v.
 Central and State Schemes